Best Luggage Brands Reviews In 2020 – Our 5 Top Choices

 In reviews and ratings everywhere we look, Eagle Creek luggage and accessories, like organizers, typically get top scores.
-There are, of course, some where a zipper has broken or the suitcase wasn’t what the buyer anticipated, but they are few and far between.
+There are, of course, some that talk about how a zipper has broken or the suitcase wasn’t what the buyer anticipated, but they are few and far between.

-Eagle Creek applies two kinds of warranty, Lifetime and No Matter What.
-Lifetime covers all defects in workmanship and material for the lifetime of the product.
-Depending on the problem you will get your bag repaired or replaced.
+Eagle Creek applies two kinds of warranty, a Lifetime warranty and No Matter What.
+The Lifetime Warranty covers all defects in workmanship and material for the lifetime of the product.
+Depending on the problem, you will get your bag repaired or replaced.

 No Matter What includes that, with the extraordinary addition that the cause of the product failure is of no relevance.
 No, we’re not joking!
-It doesn’t apply to all product series though.
+It doesn’t apply to all product series, though.
 But all the others are Lifetime Warranty, which tells you that the company themselves have faith in the quality of their products.
-They claim that their return rate is under 1%.
+They claim that their return rate is below 1%.